use-pico/pico/packages/cls/README.md

 **[↑ Back to Top](#table-of-contents)** | **[← Previous Chapter: Inheritance System](#11-inheritance-system)** | **[→ Next Chapter: Type System](#13-type-system)**

 ### 12.1 Caching Strategy <a id="121-caching-strategy"></a>
-- **Slot Function Caching**: Slot functions are cached after first creation
+- **Slot Function Caching**: Slot functions are cached after first creation to avoid recreation on each access
-- **Result Caching**: Slot function results are cached based on configuration hash
+- **Result Caching**: Slot function results are cached based on configuration hash using `JSON.stringify()` for serialization
-- **Rule Caching**: Rules are processed once per contract
+- **Rule Caching**: Rules are processed once per contract and reused across all instances
-- **Proxy Optimization**: Uses Proxy for lazy slot function creation
+- **Proxy Optimization**: Uses Proxy for lazy slot function creation - functions are only created when accessed
+- **Configuration Hashing**: Cache keys are generated from configuration objects, with fallback to `"__non_serializable__"` for complex objects
+- **Memory Efficiency**: Cached results are stored in a `Map` for optimal lookup performance

 ### 12.2 Memory Management <a id="122-memory-management"></a>
 - **Lazy Evaluation**: Slot functions are only created when accessed via Proxy